xlxlxlx/ARGem/README.md

  - driver_annotation/databases
  - driver_readmatching/diamond-annotation/bin/card （for CARD databae)

----

-In addition, two databases can be added to the shortread matching step.
- - DeepARG (an ARG reference database): https://doi.org/10.1186/s40168-018-0401-z
- - GreenGenes (a 16S rRNA gene database): https://greengenes.secondgenome.com/

-The database files can be put under:
- - driver_readmatching/diamond-annotation/bin/deeparg （for DeepARG database)
- - driver_readmatching/diamond-annotation/bin/gg13 （for GreenGenes database)

-The configurations of the short read matching pipeline can be changed according to the README in driver_readmatching/diamond-annotation/

-# Paths to prequisite tools

-If the paths to the tools (SRA Toolkit, BLAST, and DIAMOND) need to be changed, change the corresponding variables in:
- - driver_retrieval/sra_retriever.py
- - driver_assembly/megahit_driver.py
- - driver_annotation/blast_driver.py
- - driver_annotation/diamond_driver.py
- - driver_annotation/annotation_driver.py

 # Acknowledge
 The short read matching annotation tool is contributed by Suraj Gupta.